Jeansluke/RandomRobloxGame/README.md

 And dont move anyfiles that are in the script otherwise it will break

+And to open the script you need to open the .exe in "RandomRobloxGame\dist"

 ⚠️⚠️AND I WILL NOT BE FIXING ANY CODE I JUST WANT TO RELEASE THIS⚠️⚠️

 -JeansLuke